 In cases where a female shooter is involved, places of work or education were often the targets with motives ranging from revenge to mental illness.
 Notable cases include 36-year-old Cathline Repunte who in April 2001 shot four people killing one at the Laidlaw Transit Services maintenance yard in San Jose, California.
 44-year-old Jennifer San Marco killed seven people in January 2006 at her former workplace, the Santa Barbara US Postal Processing and Distribution Center in Goleta, also in California.

 Looking into her past there are a few unsettling incidents involving Amy Bishop which do raise some red flags.
 In 1993 Dr. Paul Rosenberg received two pipe bombs in the mail which, luckily, did not detonate.
-Amy Bishop was a postdoctoral research fellow with Dr Rosenberg at Boston’s Children’s Hospital and had recently resigned her position with an unfavourable review from Dr Rosenberg on her suitability for the post most likely having influence on her decision.
+Amy Bishop was a postdoctoral research fellow with Dr. Rosenberg at Boston’s Children’s Hospital and had recently resigned her position with an unfavorable review from Dr. Rosenberg on her suitability for the post most likely having an influence on her decision.

 Both Amy Bishop and her husband were questioned over the mail-bombing at the time but no charges were ever brought.
 After the mass shooting, the mail-bombing was looked into again but no further evidence could be found and the case remains unsolved.
 Roll forward nine years and Amy Bishop is again questioned by police over an incident in 2002 at the International House of Pancakes in Peabody, Massachusetts.